ienjoymostofit/AGDR/README.md

 This repository contains an implementation inspired by concepts from ["Agentic Deep Graph Reasoning"](https://arxiv.org/abs/2502.13025) by [Markus J. Buehler](https://orcid.org/0000-0002-4173-9659).
 This implementation focuses on core concepts of iterative knowledge graph expansion through language model-driven reasoning.

+> [!IMPORTANT]
+>  ⚠️ **Note:** This implementation has been significantly updated since the previous version.
+Key changes include the addition of vector embedding using pgvector for enhanced similarity comparisons and conflict resolution, a dedicated conflict resolution service, and improved model configuration options.
+See the "Key Features" and "Technical Architecture" sections for more details.
+Please review the updated installation and configuration instructions carefully.

 ## 📝 Scope Note

 This is an implementation that focuses on basic autonomous knowledge graph expansion and implements core concepts of iterative reasoning and structured knowledge extraction.
 It provides a practical starting point for experimenting with agentic knowledge graphs.